hernantru943/NLP_PROJECT/Proposal.md

 - What is the framing question of your analysis, or the purpose of the model/system you plan to build?

-How a restaurant can improve their customer satisfaction based on the reviews of their clients.
+How a restaurant can improve their customer satisfaction based on the reviews of their clients?

 - Who benefits from exploring this question or building this model/system?